Ethiopia became a Party to the WHO Framework Convention on Tobacco Control on June 23, 2014.

 Smoking and the use of any tobacco product is prohibited in any part of all indoor public places, workplaces and on all means of public transport.
 Smoking is also prohibited in outdoor areas of schools and universities, government facilities, youth centers, amusement parks, among other places.
+It is prohibited to establish a designated smoking area in any place where smoking is prohibited.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 Tobacco Advertising, Promotion and Sponsorship

 All indirect or direct forms of tobacco advertising and promotion are prohibited.
 However, the law excludes legitimate forms of expression recognized by the FCTC Art.
 13 Guidelines that could be construed as advertising such as trade newsletters, legitimate journalist or artistic expression, among other things.
 All forms of financial or other tobacco sponsorship are prohibited.

 Rotating text and pictorial health warnings are required to cover 70 percent of the front and the back of tobacco product packaging.
 Misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, is prohibited.

 Cigarette Contents and Disclosures

 The law regulates specified contents of cigarettes, including banning characterizing flavors; ingredients that create the impression of health benefits; and ingredients that are associated with energy and vitality.
 The law requires that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

 The law prohibits the sale of tobacco products via the internet and within 100 meters of schools, health institutions, and youth centers.
 In addition, the law prohibits the sale of shisha, single cigarettes, and small packets of cigarettes.
 The sale of tobacco products is prohibited to persons under the age of 21.